fastly/fastly-magento2/Documentation/CONFIGURATION.md

 You may also scope a given rule to only apply for users visiting a specific website.
-You can leave the "Origin Website" option on "Any" to redirect users visiting any website or choose a specific website from the dropdown to apply the rule for users only visting that specific website.
+You can leave the "Origin Website" option on "Any" to redirect users visiting any website or choose a specific website from the dropdown to apply the rule for users only visiting that specific website.

 ![GeoIP Country Mapping](./images/guides/geoip/geoip-settings.png "GeoIP Country Mapping")